GEO511-2021/2021_case_studies-ryan-zhenqi-zhou/Final Project/Project_Proposal.md

 The goal of this project is to provide a quantitative description of the walking route to a park using novel distance from home to the park and pedestrian environment measures.
-In results, I will create maps using tmap with each specific index, to find out which routes are walkable.
+In result, I will create maps using tmap with each specific index, to find out which routes are walkable.
 Moreover, I will create some box plots and scatter plots to see the distribution of each index.